 For more information, please download the final report below and review the technical annexes A-D (environment) and technical annex E (human).

-Four different published MAF calculation methods were evaluated using freshwater monitoring data (5 data sets).
-There is a need compare these MAF calculation methods between databases.
-Additionally, the robustness against the following criteria was evaluated: (1) impact of the choice of reference value (i.e. PNEC or HC5); (2) impact of the sample size and the presence of unknown and non-detected substances; (3) the consideration of mixtures with single substance risk and (4) the choice of protection level and level of conservatism.
+Four different published MAF calculation methods were evaluated using freshwater monitoring data from 5 datasets.
+The robustness of each method was analyzed in terms of: (1) the choice of reference value (i.e. PNEC or HC5); (2) sample size and the presence of unknown and non-detected substances; (3) the consideration of mixtures with single substance risk and (4) the choice of protection level and level of conservatism.
 Which method takes preference is partly a policy decision, but analyses like these help inform the decision-making.
-Based on a set of criteria, the Maximum Cumulative Ratio was found the most robust and reliable.
+Based on the set of criteria, the Maximum Cumulative Ratio method was found to be the most robust and reliable.

-Both studies were commissioned by Cefic, the European Chemical Industry Council.
+Both studies were commissioned by CEFIC, the European Chemical Industry Council.

 Request download permission